 WEST HOLLYWOOD — In 1970, gays and lesbians faced hate and were mercilessly persecuted by Los Angeles Police.

-Police entrapment was common, and undercover vice squads harassing and arresting gay and lesbians was a fact of queer life.
+Police entrapment was common, and undercover vice squads terrorizing and arresting gay and lesbians was a fact of queer life.

-Saying enough was enough, three men decided to do the unthinkable — form a Gay Pride parade.
+Saying enough was enough, three men decided to do the unthinkable — They formed a Gay Pride parade.

 Rev. Bob Humphries (founder of the United States Mission), Morris Kight (a founder of the Gay Liberation Front), and Rev. Troy Perry (founder of the Metropolitan Community Church) came up with the idea as a way to commemorate the one-year anniversary of the Stonewall Riots.